Troy Percival

-Troy Eugene Percival (born August 9, 1969) is an American baseball coach and former professional baseball pitcher.
-He gained fame as a closer.
+Troy Eugene Percival (born August 9, 1969) is an American professional baseball coach and former pitcher.
+He is currently the manager of the Idaho Falls Chukars of the Pioneer League.
 During a 14-year baseball career spanning from 1995 to 2009, he pitched for four Major League Baseball (MLB) teams, primarily with the California/Anaheim Angels.
-He was an integral part of that franchise's 2002 World Series championship team.
+He was an integral part of that franchise's 2002 World Series championship team, and gained fame as a closer.

-Early career
+Amateur career

 Percival started playing baseball at Moreno Valley Youth Federation (MVYF).
 Percival played on the Moreno Valley High School baseball team, before attending the University of California, Riverside, where he played college baseball for the Highlanders from 1987–1990.

+Professional career

+California Angels / Anaheim Angels

-He was then drafted by the California Angels in the 6th round of the 1990 amateur draft as a catcher.
+Percival was then drafted by the California Angels in the 6th round, with the 175th overall selection, of the 1990 Major League Baseball draft as a catcher.
 He batted .203 in his only season as a catcher with the Boise Hawks and was converted to a pitcher when coaches noticed that his return throws to the mound were actually faster than the pitches he caught.
-He made his Major League debut as a reliever in 1995, and was mostly used as a setup man for Lee Smith.
+He made his major league debut as a reliever in 1995, and was mostly used as a setup man for Lee Smith.
 He was coached by his father Richard Percival for all of his childhood years.

-Closer career

 In 1996, he became the regular closer for the Angels and had 36 saves with 100 strikeouts in 74 innings.
 He is one of only six pitchers in the Angels' 44-year history to strike out at least 100 batters in a season without starting a game.
 The others are Mark Clear (105, 1980), DeWayne Buice (109, 1987), Bryan Harvey (101, 1991) Scot Shields (109, 2004) and Francisco Rodríguez (123, 2004).

 He had a career-high 42 saves in 1998, and enjoyed his best season in 2002 with a 4–1 record, 40 saves, 68 strikeouts, and a 1.92 ERA.
-That year en route to winning the World Series he was 7 for 7 in save opportunities, tying John Wetteland for most saves in one postseason (since tied by Brad Lidge, Koji Uehara and Greg Holland; Robb Nen was also 7 for 7 but blew one on the 8th opportunity).
+That year en route to winning the World Series, he was 7 for 7 in save opportunities, tying John Wetteland for most saves in one postseason (since tied by Brad Lidge, Koji Uehara and Greg Holland; Robb Nen was also 7 for 7 but blew one on the eighth opportunity).